How to apply

 After you apply

-Our assessment centres include a presentation on your previous research experience, an interview with an academic panel and a transferable skills panel.
+• During the interview, you will be asked to prepare a presentation on your previous research experience as part of your interview with an academic panel and there will also be a transferable skills interview.
 You will be told when you can expect to hear the final outcome at your interview.

-Candidates interested in the CASE programme will also have a CASE interview with the project supervisory team as well as participating in the DTP interviews.
+Candidates interested in the CASE programme will also have a CASE interview with the project supervisory team as well as following the standard DTP interview process above.